 Housing Locators may request additional information that will better link households to appropriate housing options.
-Examples include letters from previous landlords, criminal history and financial information.
+Examples include letters from previous landlords, criminal history, and financial information.

-Referrals for housing location services will originate from CES for "community-based" clients and from the Housing-Focused Case manager for emergency shelter clients.
-CES will respond to referrals within 3-5 business days of receipt.
+Referrals for housing location services will originate from RRH BNL for "community-based" clients and emergency shelter clients.
+Housing locators will respond to referrals within 3-5 business days of receipt.